tmlaDesign/A_Random_Quote_Generator/README.md

-# Tech Degree Project 3
+# Tech Degree Project 1
-This is my third tech degree project.
+This is my first tech degree project.